 This article contains information on What Business Owners Look For in a Graduate.

-It’s one thing to be a graduate and another thing to be an employable graduate.
+There are things business owners look for in a graduate.
+Hence, it’s one thing to be a graduate and another thing to be an employable graduate.

-As a graduate, passing through the four walls of a school should shape you in both character and learning but unfortunately, most graduates do not portray themselves like they have ever sat in a classroom.
+As a graduate, passing through the four walls of a school should shape you in both character and learning, but unfortunately, most graduates do not portray themselves like they have ever sat in a classroom.

 It’s no doubt that the Educational system in this part of the world is unfavourable but as a youth, that is not a reason to become an unemployable graduate.
 The fact is, school can never teach you everything.